GRIFFINCollaboration/griffin-dashboard/static/xTags/detectors/README.md

 Called by `this.update()` iff `this.summaryDepth` is truthy.
 Constructs the average rate, threshold and HV for the summary cells declared in `this.channelNames[]` iff the summary cell key's length equals `this.summaryDepth`.
 Averages are stored alongside raw channel values in `window.currentData[HV/threshold/rate][summaryKey]` for parsing by the same logic as the individual cells.
 Note that if any individual detector is supposed to contribute to this average and fails to report, the whole summary cell will be marked as failing to report.

 ###trackView()
 Keeps `this.currentView` and `this.currentUnit` and the values of the inputs in the plot control form up to date with whatever the user has chosen from the view selection radio.
 Also shows and hides `mainLayer` and `HVlayer` as necessary, for detectors with different segmentation for HV than they have for rates & thresholds.
+Also shuffles the sidebar as needed.

 ###update()
 Function called in the master update loop as part of `repopulate()`; wraps all the updates necessary on this cycle.